Skip to main content

 • Optimize your vitamin D levels: This is a must for gene regulation and optimal health.

-• Animal-based omega‑3 fat: You’ll also want to get plenty high-quality animal-based omega‑3 fats..
+• Animal-based omega‑3 fat: You will want to get plenty of high-quality animal-based omega‑3 fats..

-• Magnesium: improves sex hormones.
-Testosterone, for example, is more in a form that can be absorbed by the cells or in a more bio available form when you take more magnesium.
-Magnesium also increases the growth hormone levels, the hormone that makes your body firm with a lot of muscles and low in fat.
+bioavailable form, when you take more magnesium.
+Magnesium also increases the growth hormone levels, the hormone that makes your body firm, with a lot of muscles and low in fat.
 Testosterone does that also.
 But growth hormone does that in a more major way.
-It’s easy to know a vegetable that has poor magnesium but should have had a lot of magnesium; it’s light green.
-A vegetable that is dark green has a lot of magnesium.
+It’s easy to know a vegetable that has poor magnesium but should have had a lot of magnesium because it is light green.
+A vegetable that is dark green is high in magnesium.

-• Complex amino acids: proteins are made from amino acids.
-If you supplement with an amino acids formula, you can improve your levels.
+• Complex amino acids: Proteins are made from amino acids.
+If you supplement with an amino acid formula, you can improve your levels.

 EXHAUSTED ADRENALS AND A TOXIC CONGESTED LIVER WILL DETERMINE HOW EASILY ONE PROGRESSES THROUGH MENOPAUSE